Bachelor of Economics

 - Communicate effectively in writing, select and use information technology where appropriate.

-- Apply appropriate technologies and techniques to the collection and analysis of information and derive appropriate conclusions for economic problems.
+- Apply appropriate technologies and techniques to the collection and analysis of data and information to derive appropriate conclusions for economic trends, indicators, and problems.

-- Research, critically evaluate and interpret information to accurately identify economic problems and suggest solutions.
+- Evaluate and interpret information to accurately identify economic trends, indicators, problems, and suggest solutions.

-- Demonstrate autonomy and responsibility in their work.
+- Show autonomy and responsibility in their work.

-- Apply teamwork skills and creativity in leadership and direction, appropriate to the context and level at which they are operating.
+- Apply teamwork skills and creativity in leadership and direction that are appropriate to the context and level at which they are operating.

-- Demonstrate ethical reasoning in relation to Economic issues.
+- Use ethical reasoning in relation to economic issues and policies.

-- Demonstrate a comprehensive knowledge of key concepts across the breadth of Economic topics.
+- Illustrate a comprehensive knowledge of key concepts, functioning of economic markets and institutions, and theories across the breadth of economic topics.

-- Utilize appropriate economic frameworks and theories to research and assess contemporary issues in the field and related allied fields where appropriate.
+- Apply appropriate economic frameworks, tools, models, and theories to research and assess contemporary issues in economics and related allied fields when appropriate.

 Degree Requirements